abhin123/ansible/variables/workbooks.md

          - command: 'echo "I work as a Systems Engineer"'
      ```

 7)  The file variable04.yaml playbook is responsible for installing a list of packages on a remote server(s).
-The list of packages to be installed is already added to the
- /home/bob/playbooks/inventory file as a list variable called app_list.

     ```
     ---